With Open Air Feeling through the Ötztal Valley

 Timmelsjoch High Alpine Road

 With the Timmelsjoch High Alpine Road, one of the best-known mountain pass routes of the Alps awaits you.
 The drive across the 2,509 m high Timmelsjoch through the Ötztal glacier world into the South Tyrolean vineyards of Passeier Valley remains an unforgettable experience.
 On the highest mountain pass in the Eastern Alps you'll find spectacular viewpoints and can experience a journey through the vegetation zones – from lush alpine meadows and blooming alpine roses to barren alpine landscapes with snowfields at the height of summer.
 Plenty of bends make for an unforgettable driving experience and are an insider's tip for rides with the convertible, motorbike and racing cycle.
 Don't forget to put in a stop at the Top Mountain Motorcycle Museum at the toll station of the Timmelsjoch High Alpine Road.
-In Europe's highest-located motorbike museum, which opened in April 2016, around 170 precious gems are on show for two-wheeler nostalgics.
+In Europe's highest-located motorbike museum around 170 precious gems are on show for two-wheeler nostalgics.

 DRIVING TIME (Sölden-St. Leonhard in Passeier): approx. 1.5 h